 The DI Fund classifies its financial assets in the following categories: loans and receivables and held-to-maturity.
 The classification depends on the purpose for which the assets were acquired.
-The Agency determines the classification of its financial assets at initial recognition.
+The Agency determines the classification of its financial assets at initial recognition and in the case of assets classified as held-to-maturity, re-evaluates this designation at each financial year-end date.